5 Strategies for Dealing with Relationship Crises

 Signs That Your Relationship May Be in Crisis

 It is important to say that trying to maintain an unhappy relationship can be exhausting physically and mentally.
-The stress associated with being constantly uncomfortable or upset can have serious implications on your overall wellbeing.
-The question that remains, however, relates to how people can know if their relationships are going through crises.
+The stress associated with being constantly uncomfortable or upset can have serious implications on your overall well-being.

 While many people are able to identify when their relationships are going through a crisis, there are instances when problems can be less evident.
 Keep in mind that specific behaviors such as constant criticizing and complaining could be signs of problems in relationships.